SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 ## Napoleon
 Used a combination of actual, but also psycological war

-* Believes that he himself will lead people
+* Believes that he himself will lead Italian soldiers to salvation, honor, glory
+*